KishanSakhiyaSS/wails-demo/README.md

 - `go.mod` and `main.go` are in the project root
 - Import paths match your module name in `go.mod`
 - Run `go mod tidy` to sync dependencies

+### Wails Bindings Issues

+If the frontend can't find Wails-generated functions:
+1. Ensure `wails dev` or `wails build` has been run at least once
+2. Check that `wailsjs` directory exists in the frontend folder
+3. Verify import paths point to `../../wailsjs/go/app/App` from services
+4. Run `wails dev` to regenerate TypeScript bindings if they're out of sync

 ## 📄 License